Who Makes a Great Brand Ambassador?

 If you’re not sure where to start when recruiting ambassadors then keep reading to learn more about who makes a great ambassador and where to find them.

-Check out our ambassador program template playbook to learn how Kaged Muscle scaled their ambassador program to 400+ participants generating thousands of new customers and putting Kaged Muscle on track to $100,000/month in measurable referral revenue in the next 12 months.
+Check out our ambassador program template playbook to learn how brandsscaled their ambassador program to 500+ participants generating thousands of new customers and putting them on track to $100,000/month in measurable referral revenue in the next 12 months.

 The first place to look when recruiting a community of ambassadors is internally at your brand.
 Look to your employees whether they’re new or senior.
 Any employee can be shaped and molded into a great brand ambassador.
 With their current knowledge of the brand’s products and services, employees are the perfect people to act as educators for potential buyers.
 An employee can also act as a spokesperson out of the workplace and provide a medium that people can seek advice from.
 Finally, employees have close followings on social media that usually consist of their friends, family members, and close acquaintances.
 A smaller engaged following is great for a brand because 92% of consumers turn to people they know for referrals above any other source.